 There is no way for me to repay the huge debt I feel towards this program and experience so the next best thing is to take everything I have learned and dedicate myself to helping others.

 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.

 You will participate in several homestay experiences in Brazil for a varied and nuanced understanding of socioeconomic differences.

 During the first seven weeks of the semester, you will live with a host family in Salvador, where you will experience urban culture, practice your Portuguese language skills, and learn about your host family’s experience with the Brazilian healthcare system and other issues in the community.

-Rural homestays include four days in Alecrim, the rural area of Cachoeira, and seven days in Remanso.
+Rural homestays include four days in Alecrim, the rural area of Cachoeira; five days in Remanso; and two days in Paraty, in the state of Rio de Janeiro.
 Most of the host families are small agricultural producers, mainly of cassava, okra, tropical fruits, and vegetables.
-In Remanso, you will live with a family in a quilombo outside the city of Lençóis in the Parque Nacional da Chapada Diamantina.
+In Remanso, you will live with a family in a quilombo outside the city of Lençóis in the Chapada Diamantina National Park.
 You will learn about the intersections between the environment, health, community access to social services, and the community’s response to the absence of basic human rights.